Services for Veterans

 J. Henry Stuhr extends a grateful thanks to American veterans for their patriotism, love of country and willingness to serve and sacrifice for the common good.

-J. Henry Stuhr can assist families of veterans and retirees with requesting funeral honors and with obtaining the benefits outlined below, when eligible, which are provided by the Department of Veterans Affairs.
+J. Henry Stuhr can assist families of veterans and retirees with requesting funeral honors and with obtaining the benefits outlined below, when eligible, which are provided by the Department of Veterans Affairs, he can work with a funeral home to help the family honor their love one.
 Families will need the discharge papers, known as a DD214 form, to confirm eligibility.

 Charles P. “Chuck” Blankin joined Stuhr Funeral Home in 2008, following a career as a Law Enforcement Officer with the Greenville County Sheriff’s Department as a Homicide Investigator and is a Certified Veteran Services Officer.
 Chuck is a Vietnam veteran who served as a US Naval Officer with the Riverines and served as a Launch Officer aboard the USS Forestall.
 He currently serves as Commander of American Legion Post #147, life member of VFW Post 445, La Societe 40&8 and is certified by the American Legion as a Veterans Advocate.
 As a Veterans Advocate Chuck assists veterans and their families with Veteran’s Administration benefits and Honors.
 Chuck can be reached at Chuck.Blankin@jhenrystuhr.com